Leveraging Large Language Models for Collective Decision-Making: Requirements Analysis

 \section{Requirements Analysis}

-In the section, we aim to understand user characteristics, usage contexts, user needs, and the design of previous systems.
+In this section, we aim to understand user characteristics, usage contexts, user needs, and previous methods or systems.
 We performed a user study in a technology company; we recruited the employees via internal campaigns and mailing lists.
-The study was approved by the ethics committee within our organization (cf. \cref{sec:ethics_statement}), and the participants who completed our study were compensated for 15 US dollars.
+The study was approved by the ethics committee within our organization (cf. \cref{sec:ethics_statement}), and the participants who completed our study were compensated with 15 US dollars.
 For more information about the study design, see \cref{app:user_study}.